 Are you on track to finish these goals?
 Why or why not?

 Sometimes goals that you make at the start of the year aren’t applicable anymore towards the end of the year.
 And that’s OK!
 Things change and your financial plans might need to adapt.
-But finishing up your previous checklist is something you might want to think about before starting a new one 🙂

 2. Max out your Roth IRA Contributions:

-Roth IRA’s are everybody’s favorite retirement account.
-And for good reason!
 All the money you contribute to a Roth IRA grows tax free, forever.
 And there are no penalties for withdrawing your initial contributions at any time.
 (You do however pay a penalty if you withdraw *the growth* before retirement age)

 Roth IRA accounts have annual contribution limits.
 As each year comes to an end, so does the opportunity to put money into these awesome accounts.

 If possible, we recommend trying to “max out” your Roth IRA contributions.
-This account is a priority, and we explain all about it on Podcast Ep #083: The beauty of a Roth IRA!

-The IRA contribution limit for 2023 is $6,500 per person.
+The IRA contribution limit for 2024 is $7,000 per person.
 Here is the IRS website if you want to learn more about limits and IRA guidelines.

 3. Max out your HSA (Health Savings Account)

-Much like a Roth IRA, the HSA is a tax-advantaged account that has an annual contribution limit.
 Each year the available contribution resets, so you’ll want to make sure to add as much money to your HSA as possible throughout the year.

-HSA accounts are only available to those with a High Deductible Health Plan.
-Also, the annual contribution limits are lower than most other types of retirement accounts.
 We did a deep dive on all the awesome things an HSA account and it’s triple tax advantage here!

 4. Contribute more to your 401k

 All money contributed to 401k accounts – or 403bs – is done on a pre-tax basis.
 This means that it lowers your taxable income for the year.
-This can be extremely beneficial for higher income earners and if you expect your income to be less in retirement than it is currently.

 Changing your payroll deductions can take 1-2 pay cycles to take effect.
-So if you are planning to contribute more to your 401k before the end of the tax year, make those changes sooner rather than later.
+So if you are planning to contribute more to your 401k before the end of the tax year, make those changes sooner rather than later!

 5. Spend all your FSA money